MicrosoftDocs/power-platform/power-virtual-agents/teams/gdpr-summary-teams.md

 ---
-title: "Overview of GDPR compliance in Teams"
+title: "Overview of GDPR compliance in Microsoft Teams"
-description: "Learn how to respond​ to GDPR Data Subject Requests for Power Virtual Agents." ms.date: 9/22/2020 ms.service: "dynamics-365-ai" ms.topic: article
+description: "Learn how to respond​ to GDPR Data Subject Requests for the Power Virtual Agents app in Microsoft Teams." ms.date: 9/22/2020 ms.service: "dynamics-365-ai" ms.topic: article